 §§§Subjects were required to have an OA grade 2 or 3 at baseline.
 A total of over 3700 subjects were enrolled in the Clearwater Osteoarthritis Study at the time of this articles publication.

-Key Question 1: Level of Evidence Summary Table for Included Studies
+Key Question 1: Level of Evidence Summary Tables for Included Studies

-Critical appraisal for article on prognosis
+Critical appraisal for articles on prognosis – longitudinal studies